 When people say rustic bread they most often mean a round loaf with a crispy crust.
 It often has an open texture and, some people believe, it must be made with just a few ingredients and a starter such as sourdough or a biga.

-For our purposes we're calling it rustic because it's got the round shape and crispy crust - but it's so much quicker and easier!
+For our purposes we're calling it rustic because it's got the round shape, the texture, and crispy crust - but it's so much quicker and easier!

 Steam in the oven is what gives artisan, European, and other rustic bread recipes their signature crispy crust.
 You can throw some ice cubes on the preheated oven floor, add a pan of water, or use a cloche like this recipe.